 To follow the MIND diet, you eat at least three servings of whole grains, a salad, and one other vegetable every day and drink a glass of wine.
 You eat a dish featuring beans every other day or so, poultry and berries at least twice a week, and fish a minimum of once a week.
 To satisfy a snack attack, nuts are part of the diet most days.

 Berries are the only fruit that is encouraged on the MIND diet.
 "Blueberries are one of the more potent foods in terms of protecting the brain," Morris explained.
 She added that studies have shown strawberries may help cognitive function, too.

-To find out if eating the MIND way could influence whether Alzheimer’s developed or not, the Rush research team enlisted elderly volunteers who were already taking part in the Rush Memory and Aging Project (MAP).
+To find out if following the MIND diet could influence whether Alzheimer’s developed or not, the Rush research team enlisted elderly volunteers who were already taking part in the Rush Memory and Aging Project (MAP).
 The MIND diet study looked at the diets of 923 research subjects who participated in a "food frequency questionnaire" from 2004 to 2013 to see if those who followed the MIND diet or the DASH or Mediterranean diets lowered their risk of Alzheimer’s.

 The results showed that the people who closely followed the DASH diet and Mediterranean diets reduced their risk of Alzheimer’s by 39 percent and 54 percent, respectively.
 However, those who didn’t adhere closely to either diet benefited little.

 But those who ate the MIND way significantly lowered their risk of Alzheimer’s, whether they strictly followed the diet or not.
 In all, the MIND diet lowered the risk of Alzheimer’s disease by as much as 53 percent in participants who adhered to the diet rigorously, and by about 35 percent in those who followed it somewhat.
 The MIND diet was easier to stick to, also.

 "One of the more exciting things about this is that people who adhered even moderately to the MIND diet had a reduction in their risk for Alzheimer’s," said Morris, who is the director of nutrition and nutritional epidemiology at Rush.
 "I think that will motivate people."